-Editorial: MSU must redouble scrutiny of sexual abuse of athletes
+Editorial: MSU must redouble scrutiny of sexual abuse

 High-brow credentials and impressive titles don’t give anyone the right to inappropriately touch vulnerable young women.
 Sadly, it appears Michigan State University gymnasts were lulled into trusting an alleged sexual predator because he bore the imprimatur of the college.